alibaba/git-repo-go-doc/content/en/docs/multi-repos/git-repo-upload.md

     #         47a3cae46019893db78a19906dda97825279f288
     #         ced1a1d6e16bc3f8051f87621eb69ba2a7e10672

-The first section of the text is used for input options for `git pr`.
+The first section of the text is used for adding options for `git repo upload`.
 Lines begin with the character "#" are comments.
 Please do not change these comments, for `git-repo` needs to find parameter names in the comments.

-+ Below the line started with "# [Title]", add one-line title.
++ Below the line started with "# [Title]", add one-line title for the code review to be generated.
-+ Below the line started with "# [Description]", add description.
++ Below the line started with "# [Description]", add description for the code review to be generated.
 + Below the line started with "# [Issue]", add issue number for reference.
-+ Below the line started with "# [Reviewer]", add reviewers (one reviewer on each line, or separated by comma).
++ Below the line started with "# [Reviewer]", add reviewers (one reviewer on each line, or separated by commas).
 + Below the line started with "# [Cc]", add watchers.
 + Below the line started with "# [Draft]", input "yes" to turn on draft mode.

-The second section lists projects and branches that are ready to publish for each project.
+The second section lists projects and branches that are ready to publish.
 Uncomment the branches you want to publish. `git-repo` will create code reviews for these publish branches.

-If no branch is ready for publish (all branches are comment out), `git repo upload` will abort.
+If no branch is ready to publish (all branches are commented out), `git repo upload` will abort.

-Save the content and quit the editor, will start to send local commits to remote server to create/update code review.
+Save the content and quit the editor, `git-repo` will continue to send local commits to remote repositories to create/update code reviews.

 For example: in the following text, the leading character "#" at the beginning of the line of `branch topic1` of `project foo` has been deleted, while other comment letter "#" are preserved: